jgabrielsk8/reviewer/README.md

 Check you have docker installed and running by running this command `docker info`

-If you get this message docker
+If you get this message:

 *[Error response from daemon: Bad response from Docker engine]*

-is not running.
+docker is not running.

 If not go inside the project and run `docker-compose -f docker-compose-prod.yml up`
 ## How to hit the endpoints